Kitikmeot Region: Politics

 Former districts include Akulliq, which covered Kugaaruk and Naujaat in the Kivalliq Region.
-It was the ony electoral district in Nunavut to cross two regions.
-Nattilik, which covered Gjoa Haven and Taloyoak.
-The previous incumbent was the former federal Minister of Health, Leona Aglukkaq.
+It was the only electoral district in Nunavut to cross two regions.
+Nattilik, which covered Gjoa Haven and Taloyoak was held between 2004 and 2008 by Leona Aglukkaq, who went on to win the 2008 Canadian federal election for the electoral district of Nunavut and became the Minister of Health and then the Minister of Environment in the federal government.

-In 2007 at their AGM, Bob Lyall, a board member of the Kitikmeot Inuit Association, suggested the formation of a political party called the Bloc Kitikmeot to run in the next general election and to advocate for a separate Kitikmeot Territory.
+In 2007 at their AGM, Bobby Lyall, a board member of the Kitikmeot Inuit Association and younger brother of Bill Lyall, suggested the formation of a political party called the Bloc Kitikmeot to run in the next general election and to advocate for a separate Kitikmeot Territory.
 Bobby Lyall, along with his brother Kitikmeot Corporation president, Charlie Lyall and delegates Martina and Connie Kapolak, argued that the Government of Nunavut had spent most of the infrastructure money available from the federal government in the Baffin Region (Qikiqtaaluk Region).
 However, the party was not formed and consequently no members ran for a seat in the Legislative Assembly of Nunavut which continues to run as a consensus government.

 Communities

 Hamlets

+There are five hamlets in the region: